When pricing art prints, there are a few factors you need to consider.

 The cost of printing a particular piece can vary depending on the size, the complexity of the painting, the quality of the paper, and the type of ink.
 The more complex and detailed the artwork, the more it will cost to print.

 The labor cost can also add significantly to the overall cost of making a print.
-If you are printing yourself, you will need to pay for the materials and your time.
+If you are printing yourself, you must pay for the materials and time.
 The labor cost will be higher if you hire someone to print the paintings.

 Art Reproduction Service Costs

-If you are not printing the paintings yourself, you must find a reputable art reproduction service.
+If you are not printing the paintings, you must find a reputable art reproduction service.
 This can be a cost-effective option, but it is essential to research and work with a reputable company.

 The print cost will vary depending on the size, quality, and how many prints you order.